Huxpro/huxpro.github.io/README.md

 # SNS settings
 github_username: huxpro     # modify this account to yours
-weibo_username: huxpro      # and the links in footer will auto-updated.
+weibo_username: huxpro      # and the links in footer woule be auto-updated.

 # Build settings
 # paginate: 10              # nums of posts in one page